dbmcclain/Lisp-Actors/README.md

 Now, probabilistically, you might argue that if you find one solution for the vector component element, then you have likely found the sole solution.
 How likely is it, in a 320-bit modular field, to wind up with a zero residual after subtracting some subset of random values?
 Probably not very likely.
 But it could happen as a random outcome, even when you are not correct with the subset.
 We know there is one correct solution ouf of 2^160 possible subset constructions.
 So the random chance of an accidental zero residual would be ≥ O(1/2^160) if the numbers were truly randomly selected from a uniform distribution.
 I guess that depends on how good the PRNG really is...

+The random subset construction guarantees that at least 40 out of 160 possible selections are enabled.
+So that narrows down the search by a bit.
+We don't need to consider those subsets with fewer than 40 elements.
+That leaves only 1,461,501,637,330,902,918,203,684,832,716,283,018,556,420,915,200 ≈ 2^160 subsets that need to be considered.

 ... but what if we could engineer a higher likelihood by bending the PRNG?
 What would that do the the security arguments for LWE Lattice crypto?

 -- 26 October 2023 -- Minimum Sufficient Concepts for Concurrent Programming